First tips & ideas for fun water games with children

 Step-by-step instructions:

-1. A water fight must not be missing at any children's birthday in summer.
+1. A water fight is a must at any summer child's birthday.
 Give each player the same number of filled water balloons.
-Buckets help you collect the counted water balloons.
+Buckets help here to collect the counted water balloons.

-2. Use a long rope to define the middle of the playing field.
-On both sides of the rope, teams line up with their water balloons.
+2. Use a long rope to mark the middle of the playing field.
+On both sides of the rope, the teams line up with their water balloons.

-3. If you want, you can further delimit the playing field by marking a border with sticks.
+3. If you like, you can further delimit the field by staking out a boundary with sticks.

-4. On your marks, get set, go: throw water balloons at each other and hope they burst and make your opponents nice and wet.
+4. Ready, set, go: Throw water balloons at each other and hope they burst and soak your opponents.
 The team that runs out of water balloons first wins!

 Apple bobbing